projectdiscovery/subfinder/README.md

 - @FranticFerret for his work on adding docker support.
 - @himanshudas for adding DnsDB support
-- @Mzack9999 for fixing failing docker build process
+- @Mzack9999 for fixing and improving docker builds and adding Baidu Search Engine.